grafana/k6registry/docs/registry.md

 Possible values:

   - **official**: Extensions owned, maintained, and designated by Grafana as "official"
-  - **partner**: Extensions written, maintained, validated, and published by third-party companies against their own projects.
   - **community**: Extensions are listed on the Registry by individual maintainers, groups of maintainers, or other members of the k6 community.

 Extensions owned by the `grafana` GitHub organization are not officially supported by Grafana by default.
 There are several k6 extensions owned by the `grafana` GitHub organization, which were created for experimental or example purposes only.
 The `official` tier value is needed so that officially supported extensions can be distinguished from them.